Pherpher089/Nomad/ChangLog.md

+### ctutor - 0.2.1d
+- fixing double equip issue
+- fixing portal issue hopefully
+- added some more enemies to wilds
+- Also sopped boss from preventing enemy spawns
+- Adding aim to projectile weapons
+- Adding aiming line to projectile weapons

 ### ctutor - 0.2.1c
 - Fixing portals issue where multiple people portal at the same time
 - fixing boss pillars